-Meet the 2023 Wild Ones West Cook
+Meet the 2026 Wild Ones West Cook Board

-Laura Hartwell-Berlin, President, Program Co-Chair
+Laura Hartwell-Berlin, President, Garden Tour co-chair

 Laura has been a longtime advocate, supporter, and volunteer with WOWC.
 She has made our chapter stronger than ever with her organizational skills, tenacity, and willingness to adjust and adapt.
 Laura oversees several critical areas: Programs, the Native Garden Tour, and plant sales.